ivanyu/pyheap/README.md

 $ python3 pyheap/src/pyheap_dumper.py --pid <pid> --file $(pwd)/heap.pyheap
 ```

-Please note that the heap file path will be used by target process so make sure it exists for it (e.g. if it is in a separate mount namespace) and is writable.
+Please note that the heap file path will be written by target process so make sure the path exists for it (e.g. if it is in a separate mount namespace) and is writable.

 See
 ```bash